yous/YousList/README.md

 ### uBlock

-Install the browser plugin of µBlock and add a custom filter with the above URL.
+Install the browser plugin of uBlock and add a custom filter with the above URL.

 ## Testing